thespcrewroy/SoftwareEngineeringTutorials/README.md

 * **Visual Studio:** a IDE from Microsoft compatible with many languages, and used for developing desktop, web, cloud, and mobile apps

 ## Frontend
-* **Codepen.io:** a social media platform for building, testing, and sharing front-end web projects
+* **Codepen:** a social media platform for building, testing, and sharing front-end web projects
 * **[Website Validator](https://validator.w3.org/):** validates HTML markup
 * **PHP:** server-side scripting language primarily used to build dynamic websites
 * **HTMX:** a lightweight HTML-based frontend library that makes dynamic server-driven web interactions without heavy JS frameworks